eriklupander/bos-missionbuilder/README.md

 Requirements:
 Java 8 Runtime Environment installed.
 Earlier versions of Java are NOT supported since SMB utilizes a lot of the new API's introduced in Java 8.
 SMB requires a copy of BoS to be installed on the users hard drive as it utilizes some of the files found under the /Template directory.
 SMB web GUI is _only_ tested using recent versions of Google Chrome.
-No other browsers are currently supported, though at least Firefox should work moderately well.
+No other browsers are currently supported.

 Installation:
 For those of you that have tried the Bosparser application, SMB installs in a more or less identical way.
-Java 8 is also required.
+Java 8 is required.
 Install from Oracle.
 If you think you have Java installed, open a command shell and type 'java -version' without ' to see Java runtime version.
 1. Download the install zip from Dropbox:
 2. Unzip somewhere on your hard drive
 3. Open the configuration/application.properties file.
 Change the property bos.data.directory to point at your BoS installations /data folder.
 This property is used to load files from /Template as well as saving your missions directly into the /data/Missions/webmissions folder